- Course Type: Undergraduate

 The Bachelor in Music education degree is designed to provide for the academic and professional requirements of those wishing to become music teachers at secondary-school level (including Northern Ireland).
 The degree is taught in conjunction with the Dublin Institute of Technology, Conservatory of Music and Drama, and the Royal Irish Academy of Music.

-This four-year programme will equip you with a high standard of performance in your chosen instrument, as well as with an associated competence in related music skills, i.e. conducting, keyboard skills and performance in choral, orchestral and chamber music groups.
+This four-year programme will equip you with a high standard of instrumental/vocal performance, as well as with an associated competence in related music skills, i.e. conducting, keyboard skills and ensemble performance in choral, orchestral and chamber music groups.
 The course also provides for a solid grounding in harmony, counterpoint, composition, orchestration, analysis and the history of music.
+One of the strengths of the Music education course in Trinity is the commitment to individual and small-group teaching.

 Is this the right course for you?

-If you enjoy music, already have an accomplished standard of performance, and wish to combine these qualities with a teaching career, then this course will be ideally suited to you.
+If you love performing music, already have an accomplished standard of music performance, and wish to combine these qualities with a teaching career, then this course will be ideally suited to you.

 There are approximately fifteen hours of lectures per week, comprising music and education.